aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/oneclick-word-document-generator-for-dynamics-crm/using-and-configuring-crm-oneclick-generator/_index.md

-﻿---
+---
-title: Using and Configuring CRM OneClick Word Document Generator
+title: Configure and Use CRM OneClick Generator
 second_title: Aspose.Words for .NET
 articleTitle: Using and Configuring CRM OneClick Word Document Generator
 linktitle: Using and Configuring CRM OneClick Word Document Generator